 - 1&1/2 Tbsp. pine nuts

 - Wash and dry two heaping handfuls of fresh basil.

 - Put basil, olive oil, parmesan, almonds, pine nuts, sea salt, and black pepper into a blender.
 Note: A food processor can also be used.
 Adjust run time accordingly if you choose to use this tool instead of a blender--it will likely go faster in a food processor.

-- Run blender on high for 3-5 minutes (depending on how powerful your blender is).
-Pause every minute to use a spatula to scrape basil and nuts towards the blades and away from the edges, as they will start to ride up.
+- Pulse blender a few times, and then run on high for 1 minute (depending on how powerful your blender is.
+If you have a less powerful blender, you may have to run for 3-5 minutes).
+Pause every 30 seconds to use a spatula to scrape basil and nuts towards the blades and away from the edges, as they will start to ride up.
 Note: You can add more of any ingredient if you desire a different consistency to your pesto.
 Add olive oil if you want it to be thinner, and parmesan, basil leaves, or nuts if you want a thicker consistency.

 - Taste, and add a little more sea salt and black pepper if desired.